 Right at the front door the sight of the Microcab H2EV greeted us which is produced by the company with the same name.
 Microcab started the fuel-cell powered car business in 2001, the four-seater road legal H2EV was introduced in 2011.
 The aluminium frame is produced by Lotus, the bodytop is made of structural glass composite.
 Besides the 3 or 5 kW fuel-cell there is a 4.3 kW battery pack in the car, the front wheels are driven by two 13 kW DC motors.
 Top speed is 55 mph, range is 180 miles.

 Yes, I know.
 A fuel-cell powered car is nothing new.
 Honda, Toyota even Hyundai has one.
-But hey, Microcab is a spin-out company from Coventry University, not a giant car manufacturer and everything you see in the car is developed and produced in Britain.
-Even the fuel-cell is made by a British company (Arcola Energy, London) and you can buy yours if you wish so, there is a price for it on their webpage.
+But hey, Microcab is a spin-out company from Coventry University, not a giant car manufacturer.
+Everything you see in the car is developed and produced in Britain.
+Even the fuel-cell is made by a British company (Arcola Energy, London) and you can buy yours if you wish so.
+There is a price on their webpage.

 Drayson Racing: Lola Drayson B12/69 EV

 The view of burning tires on an electric powered car must be pretty interesting.
 And of course the 205.139 mph land speed record for the sub 1 ton class deserves the respect too.
-With the iconic green wonder Drayson Racing proves that the same remarkable achievements can be made with an electric car as with a regular one.
+With the iconic green wonder exhibited in the centre of Advanced Engineering UK 2013 Drayson Racing proves that the same remarkable achievements can be made with an electric car as with a regular one.
 And for this they use the racing track as a laboratory.

 The car was created by converting a bio-fuelled Le Mans Prototype to pure electric drive in a way that the original 5.5 litre engine was thrown away and replaced with the electric drivetrain designed by Drayson Racing.